Have you ever wondered why to learn not so popular or uncommon languages? What are the reasons to study less taught foreign tongues?

 There are many other less familiar languages out there that can simplify learning a much more accessible and challenging language.

-2. Competitive advantage at Place of Work
+2. Competitive Advantage at the Place of Work

-So when you learn a less familiar language, you will have something rewarding to add to your resume.
+So, when you learn a less familiar language, you will have something rewarding to add to your resume.

-These languages can become an asset in professional life, considering that the world has become a global village, and foreign markets are expanding rapidly.
+These languages can become an asset in professional life, considering that the world has become a global village and foreign markets are expanding rapidly.

 The fact that they are less popular makes them even more ideal for career-minded individuals.
 What if your firm starts trading with Polish, Icelandic, or Cambodian companies?